 CORE STRUCTURAL THEMES: 1) ‘Bringing up’ Jacob in place of Esau 2) The relationship between Isaac and Rebecca 3) The role of the five senses

 v.6-8 Rebekah said to her son Jacob, “I overheard your father speaking to your brother Esau, saying, ‘Bring me some game, and prepare a dish for me to eat, that I may bless you, with Hashem’s approval, before I die.’
 Now, my son, listen carefully as I instruct you. . .” v.
-11-13 Jacob answered his mother Rebeckah, “But my brother Esau is a hairy man and I am smooth-skinned.
+11-13 Jacob answered his mother Rebekah, “But my brother Esau is a hairy man and I am smooth-skinned.
 If my father touches me, I shall appear to him as a trickster and bring upon myself a curse, not a blessing.”
 But his mother said to him, “Your curse, my son, be upon me!
 Just do as I say and go fetch them for me.”

-v.15-17 Rebekah then took the best clothes of her older son Esau, which were there in the house, and had her younger son Jacob put them on; and she covered his hands and the hairless part of his neck with the skins of the kids.
+v.15-17 Rebekah then took the best clothes of her older son Esau, which were there in the house, and had her younger son Jacob put them on; and she covered his hands and the hairless part of his neck with the skins of the [goat] kids.
 Then she put in the hands of her son Jacob the dish and the bread that she had prepared.

 v.24 He [Isaac] asked [Jacob in the guise of Esau], “Are you really my son Esau?”

 – Isaac’s questioning throughout the ‘ascent’ of Jacob has, perhaps, a twist of comedy.
-Isaac may very well know it is indeed Jacob in Esau’s clothing yet ‘plays the game’ anyway (Isaac’s suspicion is conveyed in 27:22, “The voice is the voice of Jacob, yet the hands are the hands of Esau.”
-See Rashi’s comments on this verse as well.)
+Isaac may very well know it is indeed Jacob in Esau’s clothing yet ‘plays the game’ anyway (Isaac’s suspicion is conveyed in 27:22, The voice is the voice of Jacob, yet the hands are the hands of Esau.
+See Rashi’s comments on this verse as well).
 If Isaac does know that it is Jacob in disguise then what could explain Isaac’s behavior in ‘humoring’ Jacob?
 Isaac doesn’t attempt to ‘change’ Jacob in his presentation as Esau – instead, Isaac allows Jacob to come to him as he is and it is from going through this process that the Jacob character eventually meets Isaac in his place and receives the blessing.
 For Jacob – the one who is subjectively experiencing the ‘test’ – the situation is very real and perhaps tense and scary.
-In this way, Isaac and Jacob represent two perspectives of ‘reality’ – the ‘big picture’ context vs. the subjective experience.
+As tempting for Jacob as it may be to reveal his identity along the way, he must stay on the ‘path’ – in order for this process of identity/identification to complete itself, to ‘mature’.
+Jacob’s credit throughout this process is in his great humility in faithfully following Rebecca’s instructions.
+In this way, Isaac and Jacob represent two perspectives of ‘reality’ – the ‘big picture’/objective awareness vs. the subjective experience.